SamuelChan123/CodingTheCollection/README.md

 ## Deployment

-Our primary means of deployment is by starting a virtual cloud machine, downloading the repository, and running npm start on the top level of this project.
+Our primary means of deployment is by starting a virtual cloud machine, downloading the repository, and running npm start or npm run build on the top level of this project.

 ## Team Members